ivanobarletta/doc_IBIRYS36/docs/resources.rst

     :caption: ecflow_get_state.sh

 with simple usage.
-First make the script executable and copy it in your ~/bin
+First make the script executable and move it in your ~/bin

 .. code-block:: bash

     chmod u+x ecflow_get_state.sh
-    cp ecflow_get_state.sh ~/bin
+    mv ecflow_get_state.sh ~/bin

 then execute it specifying the name of the suite: